RacimRgh/RacimRgh/README.md

 ### Hi there, I'm Racim

-## I'm a 21yo student at CY Paris Université, France.
+## I'm a 21yo, 3rd computer science student at CY Paris Cergy Université, France.

 🔭

-- 🌱 I’m currently Machine Learning and Deep Learning in Python.
+- 🌱 I’m currently learning Machine Learning and Deep Learning in Python.
-- 👯 I’m looking for an internship starting April 2021
+- 👯 I’m looking for a 3 months minimum internship starting April 2021.
 - 🥅 2020 Goals: Contribute more to Open Source projects,

 ---